theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 ## Gate out

-The gate out circuity fills two roles:
+The gate out circuitry fills two roles:

 - It translates the logic level from the microcontroller's 3.3v to 5v to fit with Eurorack standards.
 - It sets the output impedance.
 In the Eurorack world, it's good to have this around ~1kΩ.